sul-cidr/Workshops/Social_Media_Data/social-media-data.md

 Following the terms of service, you should also not scrape Tumblr - https://www.tumblr.com/policy/en/terms-of-service (see the "Limitations on Automated Use").

 There is an API of limited usefulness.
-See limitations here - https://www.tumblr.com/docs/en/api_agreement - that include a provision wherein you cannot store Tumble data for more than 3 days.
+See limitations here - https://www.tumblr.com/docs/en/api_agreement - this includes a provision whereby you cannot store Tumblr data for more than 3 days.

 And there are existing datasets out there, such as this interesting data on gifs with descriptions: https://www.kaggle.com/raingo/tumblr-gif-description-dataset.